LightBoy01/ai-job-spot/src/job-descriptions/074cc9d941c4453bd753f6558ab0d44d7c799e392b7de5721297dad7cdeb28c2-deutscher-bauservice-gmbh-windparkplaner-mwd.md

   approvals efficiently, and ensure every project moves forward with community support.
 ---
+### Description
-### Description\nWe are currently rapidly developing into a leading provider of services for engineering firms and civil engineering companies.
-To further expand our existing projects and project areas, we are looking for experienced support.\n\nDo you plan wind turbines faster than the wind?
+We are currently rapidly developing into a leading provider of services for engineering firms and civil engineering companies.
+To further expand our existing projects and project areas, we are looking for experienced support.

+Do you plan wind turbines faster than the wind?
 Are you keen to participate in the planning of large, nationwide wind power projects?
-Have you already gained experience in project management, are you practice-oriented, and do you keep an overview even in stressful situations?\n\nThen you are exactly right with us!
-Apply today and support our team!\n\nWe offer:\n*   Flexible working hours\n*   Mobile working\n*   Recreational allowance\n*   Company pension scheme\n*   Company bike leasing\n*   Company fitness program (Hansefit)\n*   Full catering in the office\n*   Corporate benefits\n*   Many joint events and activities\n*   A company with a start-up flair\n\nWe look forward to YOU!\n\n### Responsibilities\n*   Responsibility for wind energy projects from consultation to contract closing\n*   Creation of site plans, concepts, and planning variants for potential wind farms, including development concepts\n*   Support and consultation for customers\n*   Drafting and approval planning for wind farm projects\n*   Technical assessment of projects considering legal regulations and the planning steps required for obtaining approval\n*   Preparation of approval applications\n*   Point of contact for approval authorities and experts, as well as for customers and technical questions\n*   Presentations in municipal councils and at public meetings\n*   Processing of information material for customers\n*   Management of technical documents and project documentation\n\n### Qualifications\n*   Completed degree in Architecture, Geography, Renewable Energies, Civil Engineering, or a completed apprenticeship as a technical draughtsman with relevant professional experience, or a similar qualification\n*   You are an organizational talent and team player and enjoy taking responsibility\n*   Experience in customer support and dealing with approval authorities is desirable\n*   Excellent communication skills and negotiation abilities\n*   Experience with CAD or GIS programs, ideally already experience with programs like WindPRO and Windographer\n*   Good MS Office skills\n\n### Author's Take\nThis is an exciting Mid-Senior level opportunity for a seasoned project manager or planner passionate about renewable energy.
+Have you already gained experience in project management, are you practice-oriented, and do you keep an overview even in stressful situations?

+Then you are exactly right with us!
+Apply today and support our team!

+We offer:
+*   Flexible working hours
+*   Mobile working
+*   Recreational allowance
+*   Company pension scheme
+*   Company bike leasing
+*   Company fitness program (Hansefit)
+*   Full catering in the office
+*   Corporate benefits
+*   Many joint events and activities
+*   A company with a start-up flair

+We look forward to YOU!

+### Responsibilities
+*   Responsibility for wind energy projects from consultation to contract closing
+*   Creation of site plans, concepts, and planning variants for potential wind farms, including development concepts
+*   Support and consultation for customers
+*   Drafting and approval planning for wind farm projects
+*   Technical assessment of projects considering legal regulations and the planning steps required for obtaining approval
+*   Preparation of approval applications
+*   Point of contact for approval authorities and experts, as well as for customers and technical questions
+*   Presentations in municipal councils and at public meetings
+*   Processing of information material for customers
+*   Management of technical documents and project documentation

+### Qualifications
+*   Completed degree in Architecture, Geography, Renewable Energies, Civil Engineering, or a completed apprenticeship as a technical draughtsman with relevant professional experience, or a similar qualification
+*   You are an organizational talent and team player and enjoy taking responsibility
+*   Experience in customer support and dealing with approval authorities is desirable
+*   Excellent communication skills and negotiation abilities
+*   Experience with CAD or GIS programs, ideally already experience with programs like WindPRO and Windographer
+*   Good MS Office skills

+### Author's Take
+This is an exciting Mid-Senior level opportunity for a seasoned project manager or planner passionate about renewable energy.
 The role offers significant responsibility in shaping large-scale wind power projects across Germany, from initial concept to final approval.
 The company fosters a dynamic, start-up-like environment with strong emphasis on flexibility, professional growth, and team collaboration, evident through its comprehensive benefits and diverse events.
 It's a chance to make a tangible impact on sustainable energy development within a supportive and forward-thinking team.